lingtalfi/TheBar/discussions/file-manager-protocol.md

 How do the client and server communicate?
 =========
-2020-04-06 -> 2020-05-22
+2020-04-06 -> 2020-10-15

 The available operations, exposed by the server, are:

-- **add**: to add a file on the server
+- [add](https://github.com/lingtalfi/TheBar/blob/master/discussions/file-manager-protocol.md#add): to add a file on the server
-- **delete**: to delete a file owned by the user
+- [delete](https://github.com/lingtalfi/TheBar/blob/master/discussions/file-manager-protocol.md#delete): to delete a file owned by the user
-- **update**: to update the information of a file owned by the user
+- [update](https://github.com/lingtalfi/TheBar/blob/master/discussions/file-manager-protocol.md#update): to update the information of a file owned by the user
-- **get_partial_size**: get the current size of a partially uploaded file, used to resume a paused chunk upload (only relevant if you use a chunk uploading system such as the [simple chunk upload protocol](https://github.com/lingtalfi/TheBar/blob/master/discussions/simple-chunk-upload-protocol.md))
+- [get_partial_size](https://github.com/lingtalfi/TheBar/blob/master/discussions/file-manager-protocol.md#get_partial_size): get the current size of a partially uploaded file, used to resume a paused chunk upload (only relevant if you use a chunk uploading system such as the [simple chunk upload protocol](https://github.com/lingtalfi/TheBar/blob/master/discussions/simple-chunk-upload-protocol.md))
-- **reset**: to reset the virtual server (only relevant if your server uses a virtual file system such as the [TemporaryVirtualFileSystem](https://github.com/lingtalfi/TemporaryVirtualFileSystem/blob/master/doc/pages/conception-notes.md))
+- [reset](https://github.com/lingtalfi/TheBar/blob/master/discussions/file-manager-protocol.md#reset): to reset the virtual server (only relevant if your server uses a virtual file system such as the [TemporaryVirtualFileSystem](https://github.com/lingtalfi/TemporaryVirtualFileSystem/blob/master/doc/pages/conception-notes.md))

 In addition to that, the server provides a way for the client to access a file by its **url** (more info below in this document).